qutech/QuMADA/docs/tutorials.rst

 	Applies the mapping specified to the instrument

    :instrument: Instrument

    :mapping: Mapping, has to be imported from qumada.instrument.mapping and be listed in the corresponding __init__ file.
-	Can be either an instance of the InstrumentMapping class or a string pointing to an mapping json-file.
+	Can be either an instance of the InstrumentMapping class or a string pointing to a mapping json-file.

    :return: None

 .. code-block:: python